brilliantlabsAR/docs/frame/building-apps-sdk.md

 |:------------------|:------------------|:------------------|:------------------|:------------------|
 | [![Available on PyPI](https://img.shields.io/pypi/v/frame_sdk)](https://pypi.org/project/frame-sdk/) | Coming soon | Coming soon | [![Available on Pub.dev](https://img.shields.io/badge/dynamic/yaml?url=https%3A%2F%2Fraw.githubusercontent.com%2FOkGoDoIt%2Fframe-sdk-flutter%2Fmaster%2Fpubspec.yaml&query=version&prefix=v&label=pub.dev)](https://pub.dev/packages/frame_sdk)
  | Coming soon |

+The Python SDK is feature-complete, but will be updated continuously as the underlying platform capabilities change.

+The Flutter SDK is an early preview and may be incomplete or unstable.
+Please report any issues to us on discord and we will fix them ASAP.

 ---